techmyth/techmyth.github.io/content/posts/abr-veeam-vbr-0_8_6.en.md

 ![missing_patches](/img/2024/abr-veeam-vbr-0_8_6/missing_patches.webp)

 Among the main purposes of this new version was to add the ability to generate a simple diagram of the `Veeam Backup & Replication` infrastructure.
-This diagram allows to visualize the components implemented in the infrastructure.
+This diagram allows visualizing the components implemented in the infrastructure.

 In this initial release the diagram only features the following components: